R. Donahue Peebles

 Roy Donahue "Don" Peebles is an American real estate entrepreneur, author, and political fundraiser.
 He is the founder, chairman, and chief executive officer of the Peebles Corporation, a privately held real estate investment and development company established in 1983.
-The firm focuses on luxury commercial and residential developments in major U.S. cities including New York, Washington, D.C., Los Angeles, and Miami.
+The firm focuses on public/private partnerships and luxury commercial and residential developments in major U.S. cities including New York, Washington, D.C., Los Angeles, and Miami.

 Early life and education

 Peebles was born in Washington, D.C. to Ruth Yvonne Willoughby and Roy Donahue Peebles, Sr. Peebles and his mother, a real estate professional, relocated to Detroit, MI when he was eight years old.
 At the age of 13, Peebles and his mother returned to DC where he completed high school at The Congressional Page High School while serving as a congressional page in the House of Representatives on Capitol Hill.
 During this time, he was an intern for two members of Congress and also worked as a staff aide for another Congressional member.
-He attended Rutgers University in Newark, New Jersey where he studied pre-medicine.
+He attended Rutgers University in Newark, New Jersey where he studied pre-medicine while working part-time for his uncle as well as in the office of Peter Rodino.
+He left after his freshman year to pursue a career in real estate.